How to Get Rid of Millipedes in the House?

 Another pesticide that can be used here is boric acid.
 It works faster than Diatomaceous Earth, but the downside is that it isn’t safe to use around kids and pets.
 Nevertheless, it’s a great way of getting rid of millipedes.

-You could check out safe indoor spray insecticide from the local pesticide store around you to get an insecticide spray.
-They work wonders in dealing with these unwanted visitors too.
+You could check out safe indoor spray insecticides from the local pesticide store around you to get an insecticide spray.
+They work wonders in dealing with these unwanted visitors, too.

 5. Essential Oils

-The use of essential oil also answers the how to get rid of millipedes in house palaver.
+Essential oil also answers the question of how to eliminate millipedes in house palavers.
 Essential oils are pretty popular in the world of beauty and medicine.

 Well, in the world of insects, they aren’t quite popular.
 Always dilute your essential oils with water before use.

-Certain insects look at essential oils as the bogeyman.
-To the millipede, essential oils are bogeyman, especially when used in conjunction with soap.
+Certain insects view essential oils as bogeymen.
+To the millipede, essential oils are bogeymen, especially when used with soap.

 Adding a little dish of soap to your essential oil mix kills the millipede on contact immediately.
 Examples of essential oils used here are Tea tree oil and Peppermint oil.